 What are the biggest impacts of the pandemic on mental health?

 Most areas of our life have been affected by the pandemic (to say the least) and this has definitely impacted our mental health.
 From losing your job, being isolated from family and friends or being concerned about contracting the virus itself, it’s understandable that many have felt alone, anxious and low these past few months.

 A sense of isolation has been one of the biggies for pandemic life, and for those who live alone it’s been difficult to find that same sense of connection.
 Statistics show us that these impacts have been felt the most by young people, and for those who’ve found themselves out of work or with major financial strains.

 The key here is that you’re not alone and these big impacts are ones that many have been feeling.
-A GP is a great place to start the conversation, and they may refer you to a psychologist who can help you with subsidised sessions through the Mental Health Care Plan.
+If you feel like it’s time to get help with your mental health, a GP is a great place to start the conversation.
+They may refer you to a psychologist who can help you with subsidised sessions through the Mental Health Care Plan.

 Why is change and uncertainty so damaging to mental health?

 What many people might not realise is that the mind is built to predict, manage and problem solve day in day out.
 It’s this very reason why change and the unknown can feel so confronting.